KarthikB-dev/konote/docs/manual.md

 # konote

 Konote is designed to be a multipurpose productivity tool.
 It currently only supports task generation.

 ## Tasks

 There are three main types of tasks - long term goals, projects, and quick todos.

 The main purpose of these tasks is to log todos that do not have a due date.

 ### Long Term Goals

 These are things like learning a new language, acquiring a new skill, or taking a course.

 In the console, type `konote ltg <name of long term goal>` to add one to your list.

 ### Projects

 These are the next level below.
 It might be something like learning a specific grammar structure within the language, learning a certain skill, or completing a project within that course.

 In the console, type `konote pr <name of long term goal>` to add one to your list.

 ### Quick Todos

 These are things you can get done in less than an hour, like doing a problem set, getting a workout done, or cleaning your room.

 In the console, type `konote qt <name of long term goal>` to add one to your list.

 ### Viewing Tasks You Made

 Go to your home directory, then a folder named `konote_files` and find a file called `Tasks.yaml`.

 This file stores all the tasks you have made.
 You can edit it directly, and new tasks will be created

 ## Coming Features

-### Frequency Based todos.
+### Frequency Based todos

 Each tasks has a certain frequency associated with it.